Vladlex/BodyBuilder/README.md

 ```

-## In Details: Readbility
+## In Details: Readability

-in URLRequest httpBody is just a Data and in most cases it's just a utf-8 encoded string, so you can decode it and read.
+In URLRequest httpBody is just a Data and in most cases, it's just a utf-8 encoded string, so you can decode it and read.
 But when you adding some file data into body – it can become undecodable or, at least, hard to read.
-With BodyBuilder you can easily put data into a body and looks to body's description and it will look nice:
+With BodyBuilder you can easily put data into a body and looks to body's description and it will look nice

 ```Swift
 var body = Body()